stefanZorcic/scaling-book/gpus.md

 {% details Click here for the answer. %}

-**Answer:** our FLOPs/s in bfloat16 increases from 990 to 2250 TFLOPs, a 2.25x increase.
+**Answer:** Our FLOPs/s in bfloat16 increases from 990 to 2250 TFLOPs, a 2.25x increase.
 With 2x the bandwidth, within a node, our rooflines stay roughly the same.
 For TP, for example, the critical intensity goes up to `2250e12 / 900e9 = 2500`, so we have a limit of $Y < F / 2500$, only slightly higher (and this doesn’t help us unless the node size increases).

 Beyond a node, however, the lack of additional bandwidth actually makes it even harder for us to be compute-bound!
 For instance, for data parallelism, our critical batch size increases to `2250e12 / 400e9 = 5625`, because our GPU can do significantly more FLOPs with the same bandwidth.